Recent Poverty, Race, and Inequality Research

-- Race and Income Segregation
+- Poverty and Income inequality

 Three Segregations and Concentrated Urban Poverty